semprag/biblatex-sp-unified/README.md

 biblatex-sp-unified
 ===================

-An opionated BibLaTeX implementation of the Unified Stylesheet for Linguistics Journals
+An opinionated BibLaTeX implementation of the Unified Stylesheet for Linguistics Journals

 # Warning #